MicrosoftDocs/playfab-docs/playfab-docs/api-references/c/pfcatalog/functions/pfcataloggetitemcontainersasync.md

 ## Remarks

 Given an item, return a set of bundles and stores containing the item.
-If successful, call [PFCatalogGetItemContainersGetResult](pfcataloggetitemcontainersgetresult.md) to get the result.
+When the asynchronous task is complete, call [PFCatalogGetItemContainersGetResultSize](pfcataloggetitemcontainersgetresultsize.md) and [PFCatalogGetItemContainersGetResult](pfcataloggetitemcontainersgetresult.md) to get the result.

 ## Requirements